 As of now, there are two North Carolina insurance providers that will be offering health insurance plans through the exchange: Blue Cross Blue Shield and Coventry Health Care of the Carolinas.
 Blue Cross Blue Shield will be offering 26 plans and is the only provider that will offer coverage in all North Carolina’s 100 counties.
 Coventry Health Care of the Carolinas will offer 25 health insurance plans in NC’s major metro areas.

 For more information on the North Carolina health insurance exchange, give us a call.
-We can help you choose a North Carolina health insurance plan through the exchange when open enrollment starts on October 1st.
-We can also help you determine if you qualify for a subsidy and help apply and receive you subsidy from the Federal Government.
+We can help you choose a North Carolina health insurance plan through the exchange when open enrollment starts on November 1st.
+We can also help you determine if you qualify for a subsidy and help apply and receive your subsidy from the Federal Government.